 Circus Circus

 Another famous Las Vegas neon sign is the clown at the “Circus Circus” casino entrance – it’s just across from where Riviera used to be.
-The sign was provided by Young Electric Sign Company, and was constructed in 1976.
+The sign was provided by Young Electric Sign Company, and was constructed in 1976 and it’s animated:

 The Circus Circus casino, was designed as a giant circus tent and it is illuminated by neon and thousands of light bulbs.
 It is also known as “the largest permanent big top in the world”